zumasys/docs/site/jbase/release-notes/5.7.2/pn5_60851/README.md

 ## Description

-Compiler parsing issue a function definition [DEFFUN] has the same name as a DIM() or COMMON array
+Compiler parsing issue when a function definition [DEFFUN] has the same name as a DIM() or COMMON array

 ### Previous Release Behavior